Me & My Brothers: Main characters

 A 17-year-old eleventh grader.
 He takes a special interest in gardening, which is his favorite hobby as well.
 Takeshi is the gentlest and quietest of the four brothers and cares quite well for Sakura.
 He graduates from high school and attends college just as Sakura graduates from middle school.
-And besides, Takeshi may love flowers, but his own little sister is his favorite flower.
+Takeshi may love flowers, but his own little sister is his favorite flower.
 Even though he may seem tall for his age, he is the youngest of the four.

 Other characters

 A classmate and a good friend of Sakura.
 She finds Sakura's brothers very attractive and always perks up whenever she's in their presence.
 Her older brother attends Takeshi's high school.
 Tomoko accidentally says something about Sakura liking Masashi while visiting the Miyashita's house causing Masashi to hear it and Sakura confesses.
 She's known as the "love adviser".